makrai/notes/liu1908-summarization.md

   * Following Durrett+ (2016), we
     * split these into 100,834/9,706 training/test examples,
       based on the date of publication (test from January 1, 2007) We used
-      * 4,000 examples from the training as validation set.
-We also followed
+      * 4,000 examples from the training as validation set
     * filtering documents with summaries less than 50 words
     * filtered test set (NYT50) includes 3,452 examples
     * Input documents were truncated to 800 tokens